 But don’t worry, your Japanese language classes will cover every thing you need to know.

-Sites like Digischool or Kandjilink.com offer Japanese courses online.
+Sites like Digischool or Kandjilink.com offer Japanese lessons online.

 It’s a good way to learn the language of the Land of the Rising Sun.
 The courses are less academic and the pedagogy is varied and adapted.